 How long will it take to have a playable guitar?

 You will find the guitar dries to approx. 90% very quickly but the final 10% takes some time.
-If you can’t wait that long you could try tung oil and wax but bear in mind the finish won’t be as durable and protect the guitar as effectively.
+If you can’t wait that long you could try tung oil or wax finish but bear in mind the finish won’t be as durable and protect the guitar as effectively.

-There are no instructions with my order..now what?
+There are no instructions with my order?

 What glue should I use if ordering a set neck guitar?